svaksha/pythonidae/OpenDataScience.md

 ----

 # MACHINE LEARNING
++ [Celeb-DF](http://www.cs.albany.edu/~lsw/celeb-deepfakeforensics.html) :: A New Dataset for DeepFake Forensics that contains real and DeepFake synthesized videos having similar visual quality on par with those circulated online.
+The Celeb-DF dataset includes 408 original videos collected from YouTube with subjects of different ages, ethic groups and genders, and 795 DeepFake videos synthesized from these real videos.
 + [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/)

 ## Learning Resources
 * [The Mechanics of Machine Learning](https://mlbook.explained.ai/) by Terence Parr and Jeremy Howard.